-5 October 1, 2009, the Department shall report to the Joint Legislative Oversight Committee on 6 Mental Health, Developmental Disabilities, and Substance Abuse Services and Bridge Funding 7 Needs, and to the Senate Appropriations Committee on Health and Human Services, the House 8 of Representatives Appropriations Subcommittee on Health and Human Services, and the 9 Fiscal Research Division.
-The report shall include a summary of comments the Department 10 has received at the public hearing, business rules, policies and procedures, and technical requirements of the initiative and shall also indicate any barriers to implementing the 11 12 cost-sharing.
+SECTION 10.20.(c) Prior to seeking approval from CMS, but not later than October 1, 2009, the Department shall report to the Joint Legislative Oversight Committee on Mental Health, Developmental Disabilities, and Substance Abuse Services and Bridge Funding Needs, and to the Senate Appropriations Committee on Health and Human Services, the House of Representatives Appropriations Subcommittee on Health and Human Services, and the Fiscal Research Division.
+The report shall include a summary of comments the Department has received at the public hearing, business rules, policies and procedures, and technical requirements of the initiative and shall also indicate any barriers to implementing the cost-sharing.